Tractables/LogicCircuits.jl/README.md

 true
 ```

-In addition, the determinism property allows us to efficiently whether the circuit is a tautology (always true), or compute its model count, that is, the number of satisfying assignments.
+In addition, the determinism property allows us to efficiently decide whether the circuit is a tautology (always true), or compute its model count, that is, the number of satisfying assignments.

 ```julia
 istautology(circuit) # do all inputs give the circuit output true?